Deuteronomy 32

 39See now that I, even I, am he, and there is no god with me: I kill, and I make alive; I wound, and I heal: neither is there any that can deliver out of my hand.

 God claims authority over life and death, wounding and healing, in absolute terms.
 He is not subject to other forces or other gods.
 And crucially, He claims to do both: the destruction and the restoration belong to Him equally.
-This is not a God with competing impulses fighting inside Him - it is a God whose purposes are unified, whose judgment and mercy serve one goal.
+His purposes are unified; His judgment and mercy serve one goal.

 40For I lift up my hand to heaven, and say, I live for ever.
 41If I whet my glittering sword, and mine hand take hold on judgment; I will render vengeance to mine enemies, and will reward them that hate me.
 42I will make mine arrows drunk with blood, and my sword shall devour flesh; and that with the blood of the slain and of the captives, from the beginning of revenges upon the enemy.

 This is God taking an oath - swearing by Himself, because there is no greater authority.
 "I live forever" is the foundation of every other promise.
-His judgment of enemies is not spiteful; it is just.
+His judgment of enemies is just.
 His vengeance is the other side of His faithfulness - He will not let evil have the last word.

 43Rejoice, O ye nations, with his people: for he will avenge the blood of his servants, and will render vengeance to his adversaries, and will be merciful unto his land, and to his people.